Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: Introduction

-We now elaborate on each side of these linked stories.
-We start with an overview of the solar corona heating puzzle: the photosphere is in thermal equilibrium at $\sim 5800$ K, while the corona has a temperature of a few $10^6$ K \cite{Grotrian-1939}.
-Physically, this high temperature corresponds an energy excess of a few $10^{27}~{\rm erg~s^{-1}}$ that is mostly observed in the extreme ultraviolet (EUV) and soft X-ray bands.
+Let us first start with an overview of the solar corona heating puzzle.
+The solar photosphere is in thermal equilibrium at $\sim 5800$ K, while the corona has a temperature of a few $10^6$ K \cite{Grotrian-1939}.
+Physically, this high temperature corresponds to an energy excess of a few $10^{27}~{\rm erg~s^{-1}}$, mostly observed in the extreme ultraviolet (EUV) and soft X-ray bands.
 The conventional view is that the corona excess heating is explained by nanoflares, a concept originally invented by Parker \cite{Parker-1983}.
-The short energy bursts associated with these nanoflares are significantly below detection limits and have not yet been observed in EUV or X-ray regime.
+The individual short energy bursts associated with these nanoflares are significantly below detection limits and have not yet been observed in the EUV or X-ray regimes.
 In fact, all coronal heating models advocated so far seem to require the existence of an unobserved (i.e. unresolved with current instrumentation) source of energy distributed over the entire Sun \cite{De-Moortel-2015}.
-Therefore, the ``nanoflares" are modelled as invisible generic events, producing an impulsive energy release at small scale, where their cause and their nature are not specified, see the review papers \cite{Klimchuk:2005nx,Klimchuk:2017}.
-It is precisely this generic definition of nanoflares which has been adopted in \cite{Mondal-2020} to explain the impulsive radio events observed in the quiet solar corona in terms of frequency of appearance, duration, and wait times distribution recorded at frequencies 98, 120, 132, and 160 MHz.
-The authors of ref. \cite{Mondal-2020} have argued that the radio observations allow to probe much weaker energy with much better temporal and spatial resolutions in comparison with the current generation instrumentation in EUV and X-rays energy bands.
-In other words, the radio observations can potentially ``see" nanoflares and their ``internal structures" where much more energetic EUV and X-rays instruments cannot.
+Therefore, nanoflares are modelled as invisible generic events, producing an impulsive energy release at a small scale; their cause and their nature are not specified (\cite{Klimchuk:2005nx,Klimchuk:2017}). \cite{Mondal-2020} adopted this definition of nanoflares to explain the impulsive radio events they observed in the quiet solar corona (in terms of frequency of appearance, duration, and wait times distribution, at frequencies 98, 120, 132, and 160 MHz).
+They argued that radio observations allow to probe much weaker energy levels, with much better temporal and spatial resolutions, in comparison to the current generation instrumentation in EUV and X-rays energy bands.
+In other words, radio observations can potentially "see" individual nanoflares and their "internal structures", where more energetic EUV and X-rays instruments cannot.